rrnyquist/ebenezer/_Scripture/ESV/25_Lamentations.md

 they flung me alive into the pit and cast stones on me; ^0353

-water closed over my head; I said, I am lost. ^0354
+water closed over my head; I said, 'I am lost.' ^0354

-I called on your name, O Lord, from the depths of the pit; ^0355
+I called on your name, O LORD, from the depths of the pit; ^0355

-you heard my plea, Do not close your ear to my cry for help! ^0356
+you heard my plea, 'Do not close your ear to my cry for help!' ^0356

-You came near when I called on you; you said, Do not fear! ^0357
+You came near when I called on you; you said, 'Do not fear!' ^0357

 You have taken up my cause, O Lord; you have redeemed my life. ^0358

-You have seen the wrong done to me, O Lord; judge my cause. ^0359
+You have seen the wrong done to me, O LORD; judge my cause. ^0359

 You have seen all their vengeance, all their plots against me. ^0360

-You have heard their taunts, O Lord, all their plots against me. ^0361
+You have heard their taunts, O LORD, all their plots against me. ^0361

 The lips and thoughts of my assailants are against me all the day long. ^0362

 Behold their sitting and their rising; I am the object of their taunts. ^0363

-You will repay them, O Lord, according to the work of their hands. ^0364
+You will repay them, O LORD, according to the work of their hands. ^0364

 You will give them dullness of heart; your curse will be on them. ^0365

-You will pursue them in anger and destroy them from under your heavens, O Lord. ^0366
+You will pursue them in anger and destroy them from under your heavens, O LORD. ^0366

 How the gold has grown dim, how the pure gold is changed!
 The holy stones lie scattered at the head of every street. ^0401

-The precious sons of Zion, worth their weight in fine gold, how they are regarded as earthen pots, the work of a potter’s hands! ^0402
+The precious sons of Zion, worth their weight in fine gold, how they are regarded as earthen pots, the work of a potter's hands! ^0402

 Even jackals offer the breast; they nurse their young, but the daughter of my people has become cruel, like the ostriches in the wilderness. ^0403